dreamcatcher-tech/network/Inbox/2023-11-01 1427 OpenIT with HAL.md

 Is it enough to have a consultant that acts as a cost cutter survivie on reputation, and always broker the service providers ?

 All change control needs a rollback plan with cost.
 Basically drive the org thru atomic changes.

+Being able to chat with the site docs is very useful, and integrates naturally with a marketplace for ideas.
+So instead of static site documentation, there is a pool of knowledge about the site, and the bots can present it in a few standard forms, but can also generate new ways of looking at it, and can answer any questions you might have.
+As questions get asked, the docs get built out more, so questions deepen the knowledge without creating more work.